 - Getting an idea of how much you can spend on a home/how much you can afford

-Just text QUALIFY to 22722, and find out in seconds if you pre-qualify for a new mortgage or to refinance your existing one.
+Just text QUALIFY to 22722 and find out in seconds if you pre-qualify for a new mortgage or to refinance your existing one.

-Pre-approval comes after pre-qualification, and it requires a bit more legwork on both your part and the part of your chosen lender.
+Pre-approval comes after pre-qualification and requires a bit more legwork on both your part and the part of your chosen lender.

 Once you get your pre-approval letter, you also may be able to lock in your rate, depending on the lender you’re using.
 This will keep you at the current interest rate you’ve qualified for until a set deadline.
 Rate locks are typically best if you’ve already found a property you’re interested in (or, at the very least, are close to doing so.)

-If you’re working with Embrace Home Loans, you also have another options — Approved to Move™ — which goes a step beyond pre-approval.
+If you’re working with Embrace Home Loans®, you also have other options — Approved to Move™ — which go a step beyond pre-approval.
 With Approved to Move™, you get a fully underwritten approval that’s good for 90 days and as close to a cash offer as possible.